Why peace talks between Ukraine and Russia are not as simple as Trump makes out

 This is likely to be the most contentious issue.
 Previous agreements to end the fighting in 2014 and 2015, after Russia’s initial invasion of Ukraine, have failed, as have many more attempts.

-There is widespread belief that Mr Putn cannot be trusted to abide by a ceasefire.
+There is widespread belief that Putin cannot be trusted to abide by a ceasefire.
 It is possible he will simply use the pause in fighting to rest his forces before invading again.

 Ukraine believes accession to Nato would deter another invasion since Article 5 necessitates the defence of an attacked member.
 But Mr Trump has ruled that out.